FloridaTruckingInfo.Com

 ** PMCPs are exempt from the fuel system requirements of Part 393.67, provided the vehicle fuel system is maintained to the original manufacturer’s standard.

-Text Box: No drug testing exemptions exist for PMCP drivers required by F.S.
+No drug testing exemptions exist for PMCP drivers required by F.S.
 322 and CFR 383 to have a CDL.

-What about school buses?
+What about PMCP requirements and school buses?

 The transportation of preprimary, primary and secondary school children from home to school and from school to home, or any transportation performed by a governmental agency, such as a public school district, is not subject to the FMCSRs.